wazuh/wazuh-kubernetes/instructions.md

 #### Logstash

-In this pod we maintain Logstash, which receives the alerts from each Filebeat located in each Wazuh manager.
+Logstash pod.
+It receives the alerts from each Filebeat located in every Wazuh manager.
 Then, the alerts are sent to Elasticsearch.

 Details:
 - image: Docker Hub 'wazuh/logstash:3.7.0_6.5.0'